-Our ears detect sound, but it’s the brain that interprets the sound and makes it meaningful for us.
-When someone has difficulty hearing, the brain doesn’t receive all the auditory signals that it should.
+Our ears detect sound, but the brain interprets the sound and makes it meaningful for us.
+When someone has difficulty hearing, the brain doesn’t receive all the auditory signals.

 The resulting changes in the brain’s activity create the annoying illusion of sound in the ear.

 Using hearing aids to treat hearing loss can also relieve tinnitus symptoms.
 Untreated hearing loss tends to make you more aware of your tinnitus.
 This is because your brain has fewer sounds to process, making you more aware of the ringing in your ears.